 Based on the video game series, Fallout: The Board Game is a pretty faithful adaption.
 Start by choosing a scenario and then set off to explore the wasteland, complete quests and fight the various monsters, mutants and marauders that come across their path.

-If I have one big criticism of Fallout, it’s that the game moves much slower when playing with four people.
-There’s a delicate balancing act, because more players help increase the fun but the threat of gaming fatigue is real.
+If we have one big criticism of Fallout, it’s that the game moves much slower when playing with four people.
+There’s a delicate balancing act because more players help increase the fun but the threat of gaming fatigue is real.

 You build various projects, gaining income and resources that you can spend on further productions.
 Once Mars has the appropriate temperature, oxygen levels and quantity of oceans, the game is over.

 Terraforming Mars is very card heavy, and you really need to keep track of what you’re holding during any given round.
-It’s also one of the more aggressive resource management games that I’ve played, as there’s a lot of cards you can play that directly target your opponent.
+It’s also one of the more aggressive resource management games that we’ve played, as there are a lot of cards you can play that directly target your opponent.

 Mansions Of Madness is a co-operative board game inspired by the works of H.P.
 Lovecraft.
 In it, you play as investigators who are tasked with exploring a cursed mansion to solve the mystery of a chosen scenario.
 This edition of the game uses a companion app that tracks your progress, and also takes care of randomly spawning monsters, triggering events and randomising the layout of the mansion.

-It’s very easy to immerse yourself into Mansions Of Madness‘ spooky atmosphere, and I’ve had a lot of fun investigating and trying to solve the puzzles of the scenarios I’ve played.
-If you’re some who loves a good game piece, Mansions Of Madness‘ monster figures are fantastic.
+It’s very easy to immerse yourself into Mansions Of Madness‘ spooky atmosphere, and we’ve had a lot of fun investigating and trying to solve the puzzles of the scenarios that we’ve played.
+If you’re someone who loves a good game piece, Mansions Of Madness‘ monster figures are fantastic.
 Being able to throw down a giant Cthulhu figure onto the board really helps to sell the enormity of the threat.